0xPolygonID/js-sdk/README.md

-# @0xpolygonid/js-sdk
+# Polygon ID JS SDK

-SDK to work with Polygon ID
+SDK to work with Polygon ID using JavaScript and TypeScript languages.

+## Disclaimer

+Polygon ID JS SDK is in public beta.
+It may still contain bugs or missing functionality.
+We provide limited support for it and would love to hear your feedback.

-# Usage
+## Usage

 Installation: